ckfinder/ckfinder-docs-samples/README.md

 * Add a context menu item.
 * Add a toolbar button.

+### CustomDialog

+Sample plugin which adds a "Share" button which opens a dialog window .

+This plugin illustrates how to:

+ * Create a complete, own dialog window.
+ * Add a button to the toolbar when a file is selected.
+ * Define own request handler.

 ### CustomPage

 Sample plugin which adds a button that opens a separate page with its own toolbar, inside CKFinder.